haresfaiez/haresfaiez.github.io/_posts/2022-06-13-look-for-the-constraints.md

 We stop and think about improving the design and about the next test scope.
 There, we see the constraints we violated.

-The idea of deliberately analyzing constraints appears wasteful in the same way that rewriting code appears as rework.
+The idea of deliberately and frequently checking constraints appears wasteful in the same way that rewriting code appears as rework.
-But, we don't have physics.
+We don't have physics.
 We create our vocabulary and our own rules.
 If we don't keep them in check, we'll keep inventing new ones.
 When you think the code is ready, stop and look for the constraints.
 Or better, invite someone to take a look.
 People see things from different angles.